 The Chair will assign members to the Finance Commission committees.
 Standing committees are the Audit Committee, the Study Committee, and the Strategic Planning Committee.
-Committee membership will be assigned or reaffirmed annually, to become effective September 1, upon member replacement, or as the Chair determines necessary or appropriate.
-Each committee's membership will normally be, but is not required to be, comprised of three members.
+Committee membership will be assigned or reaffirmed annually, to become effective September 1, upon member replacement, or as the Chair determines to be necessary or appropriate.
+Though not required, each committee's membership will normally be comprised of three members.
 From a committee's membership, the Chair will designate a Chairperson for each committee.
 All considerations of a committee, other than adoption of minutes, are recommendations for full Finance Commission action.